-The Motorola TLKR T80 Extreme (available to order at the lowest price online here) is the latest high-spec walkie talkies to be released in the popular TLKR range.
+The Motorola TLKR T80 Extreme is the latest high-spec walkie talkies to be released in the popular TLKR range.
 If you're thinking about purchasing a set of Two-Way Radios it's important to consider: what they are primarily going to be used for, where they are going to be used, over what distances, and certain features you might require (such as hands-free).

-The TLKR T80 Extreme is a full package with the whole kit coming in a handy carry case for convenient storage and transportation.
-The bright yellow design serves to make the handsets easier to see, and they boast a durable build for use in more demanding environments. .
+The TLKR T80 Extreme comes in a handy carry case for convenient storage and transportation.
+The bright yellow design serves to make the handsets easier to see, and they boast a durable build for use in more demanding environments.

 - Pros: Robust build, long range, excellent battery life, convenient carry case